Your Complete Guide To Yoga Insurance

 Keep these guidelines in mind:

-- Know about your student’s injuries and state of health.
+- Do you best to get to know your students.
+This may involve asking about your student’s injuries and state of health.
 They may not realize that conditions like asthma, high or low blood pressure, hernia, or vertigo will require posture modifications or alternatives, so it’s a good idea to explicitly ask before class if anyone experiences these imbalances.

 - Always ask about pregnancies.
 Assuming yoga is gentle and safe, some women aren’t aware that yoga must be modified during pregnancy.
 Certain postures and breathing techniques pose a risk to the baby.
 If you’re not trained in prenatal yoga, send the mother to someone who is.